kitar/laravel-dynamodb/README.md

 ### Registration Controller

 You might need to modify the registration controller.
-For example, if we use Laravel Breeze, the modification looks like below.
+For example, if we use Laravel Starter Kits, the modification looks like below.

 ```php
 class RegisteredUserController extends Controller